-In accordance with CRL's Scheme of Authorities, any decision to commence formal legal proceedings for the determination of a Dispute (including adjudication proceedings under CRL contracts or the termination of a Contract) requires the authorisation of the Chief Executive Officer (CEO).
+In accordance with CRL's Scheme of Authorities (Reference A), any decision to commence formal legal proceedings for the determination of a Dispute (including adjudication proceedings under CRL contracts or the termination of a Contract) requires the authorisation of the Chief Executive Officer (CEO).

-Any documents produced by the Project Manager in preparation for adjudication must be marked "Confidential and Privileged" and addressed to the Legal Services Director.
+Any documents produced by the Project Manager in preparation for adjudication must be marked "Confidential and Privileged" and addressed to the General Counsel and/or a member of the Employer's Legal team as directed by the General Counsel.